 Skip to main content

-What is civil discourse?
-It’s not just about being polite.
-Civil discourse means engaging in conversations on topics that are important to us, sharing our views and listening to others’ views in honest and productive ways.
-Our individual civic literacy reflects our ability to stay informed, understand government processes at various levels and know the rights and responsibilities we all have as citizens.
+Civil dialogue is not about being polite.
+It means engaging in conversations on topics that are important to us, sharing our views and listening to others’ views in honest and productive ways.

 What happens when people decide to stop arguing and start listening?
 Philanthropist Greg Carr and Boise State University wanted to find a way to encourage people to engage in respectful listening, to get to know each other beyond labels or superficial impressions.

 Eleven ordinary Idahoans came to the BSU campus in fall 2022 to share stories about their lives in Idaho, and the audience had to agree to listen without interruption, without questions, without cheers or jeers.
 IdahoPTV documented the Idaho Listens project, and what the Idaho “listeners” took away from the project.
-The resulting documentary, Idaho Listens, can be streamed anytime on the free PBS app.

 • More on Idaho Listens and the Institute for Advancing American Values HERE